CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 	docker system prune --volumes

-### Commands for running the Bento-local dataloader:
+### Running the Bento-local dataloader:
+The Bento Dataloader allows a user to load locally stored data into the Bento database in Neo4j.
+If you are using the Bento demo data your data folder will be populated when your Bento-Local project is initialized.
+If you have a different data set to load you can replace the demo data and use the dataloader with that data set.

-Note that the dataloader requires the following local resources:
+Note that the dataloader requires the following local resources, note that all of these are created by the bento-local initialization script:
 * A local copy of the bento-backend source code.
 This will be used to supply schema files.
 The location of this folder must be within the root folder of the version of bento-local you are using and its location is set by the BACKEND_SOURCE_FOLDER variable in the .env file.
 This can be obtained by running the initialization script.
 * A local copy of the bento-model source code.
 This will be used to supply data model files.
 The location of this folder must be within the root folder of the version of bento-local you are using and its location is set by the BENTO_DATA_MODEL variable in the .env file.
 The Bento data model can be found at:  https://github.com/CBIIT/bento-model.git.
 This can be obtained by running the initialization script.
 * A local copy of the data you intend to load.
 This data must be configured to match the Bento data model and schema and located in a folder named "data" within the bento-local project (ex. "bento-local/dev_mode/data").
 A set of demo data can be obtained by running the initialization script.